populus-ai/mobility-data-specification/provider/README.md

 | --------------- | ------ | --------------- |
 | `end_time` | `YYYY-MM-DDTHH`, an [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601) extended datetime representing an UTC hour between 00 and 23. | All trips with an end time occurring within the hour.
 For example, requesting `end_time=2019-10-01T07` returns all trips where `2019-10-01T07:00:00 <= trip.end_time < 2019-10-01T08:00:00` UTC. |

-If the data does not exist or the hour has not completed, `/trips` shall return a `404 Not Found` error.
+For hours that have not yet completed or during which the provider was not operating in a municipality `/trips` shall return a `404 Not Found` error.
+`/trips` shall return an empty array of trips for hours in which the provider was operating but no events happened.

 Without an `end_time` query parameter, `/trips` shall return a `400 Bad Request` error.

 For the near-ish real time use cases, please use the [events](#events) endpoint.

 ### Routes